-AP US History (6061)
+AP US History (6061) Gr.
+11 | All Year | 1 Credit NCAA

-The AP US History course surveys the history of the United States from 1492 to modern times.
+The AP US History course surveys the history of the United States from before European colonization to modern times.
 The primary focus of the course provides students with an opportunity to develop the ability to analyze and express historical understanding in writing.
 The course is intended to approximate an introductory lecture and discussion course typically taken within the first two years of college or university study.
 This course will provide students with the skills needed to think, write, and express historical data critically.
 Students in this course are required to take the AP US History exam scheduled in May.
-There is an additional fee for this examination.
+There is an additional fee for this examination and it will be applied to your Blackbaud Tuition Management account.
 A syllabus including required summer readings will be provided for students enrolled in this course.
-Prerequisite: World History grade of A -, AP Human Geography grade of B+ or Human Geography grade of A, and teacher recommendation.
+Prerequisite: World History grade of A -, AP Human Geography grade of B+ or Human Geography grade of A.